 The Regional Transportation Commission of Southern Nevada (RTC) offers free transit rides for the New Year's Eve holiday, from Thursday, December 31, 2020 at 6 p.m. through Friday, Jan.
 1 at 9 a.m.
 New Year’s Day.

 Free rides on New Year's Eve apply to all RTC transit routes throughout the Las Vegas Valley.
 The RTC is encouraging everyone to celebrate responsibly and to take advantage of the free transit service as they ring in 2021.

 If you plan to ring in the New Year at Fremont Street in downtown Las Vegas, plan to get there early.

 If you drive, park your car in the hotel garage nearest to where you'll be partying.
-Also do the smart thing and take a photo of the garage and floor where you parked, incase you need it later.
-Remember, you won't be able to leave until well after midnight.
+Most Self-Park garages are expected to be full early.
+Once you park, do the smart thing and take a photo of the garage and floor where you parked, incase you need it later.

 Dress warm.
 Las Vegas is a desert and it gets very cold at night.